Therapy for Anxiety

 Social anxiety causes many problems – it is more than just being shy.
 People with social anxiety go through life with a lot of distress.
 Talking is uncomfortable, and there is often isolation and loneliness.

-Sally has always been nervous around people.
+Sally was always nervous around people.
 When she was young, she was scared to go to school.
 Later, she was always afraid to ask the teacher questions.
 In high school, she had a few good friends, but was never outgoing.
 She did well in college, but group projects were difficult.

 As an adult at work, Sally avoids eye contact in the hall to avoid conversations.
 She lets calls go to voicemail.
 She waits days to talk to her boss about things that are important.